wickedchicken/stip-blog/content/post/programmer-in-berlin-culture.md

 there.
 The only exceptions are if it's a "road with a curb" (meaning a driveway), a lesser class of road (a dirt road when you're on a paved one), or if you have a street sign telling you have right of way or are on a "priority road" (the most common being a yellow diamond inside a white diamond).
-This means that in a parking lot, if someone is arriving to the right of you, you have to yield.
+Until recently this rule even applied in parking lots, but that as of 2022 that is
+[no longer the case][adac-parking][^apple-the-golden].

 It's complicated enough driving through the city trying to figure out if the road to the right of you is a real road or a driveway, but there's another curveball thrown into the